Family Travel Bucket List : Visiting California's Channel Islands

 Despite its location so close to Los Angeles, Channel Islands National Park is one of the least visited national parks in the country.
 Accessible only by boat, the Channel Islands’ isolation makes them something of a well-kept Southern California secret, where visitors can enjoy a uniquely SoCal ecosystem on an unpopulated island.
 Make the trip at the right time of year, and you could even spot some whales along the way.
-Visiting the Channel Islands offers a true getaway, just off the coast of Ventura.

-Stretching from nearby Anacapa to distant San Miguel, the islands that make up this national park offer a haven where day trippers and campers can enjoy hiking, picnicking, swimming, snorkeling, and bird watching.
+Stretching from nearby Anacapa to distant San Miguel, the islands that make up this national park offers a haven where day-trippers and campers can enjoy hiking, picnicking, swimming, snorkeling, and bird watching.
 As part of a weekend getaway to Ventura, we joined a sea kayaking tour to Santa Cruz Island with the Channel Islands Adventure Company, and it was awesome.
 Although the kayaking was moderately strenuous, paddling around the coast for over two hours, you don’t need any kayaking experience for the sea cave tour we took.

 Spotting dolphins from the Island Packers ferry.